 location_id field that records the seller's location where a payment is taken.
 When the field is empty, Square assigns the payment to the seller's default location.
 If you want to record the payment at one of a seller's other locations, set the field value to that location ID.

-If you do not set a
+If you don't set a

 location_id query limit, the